 Original Medicare and Medicare Advantage both must include cognitive impairment screening as a structured element of the Annual Wellness Visit (HCPCS code G0438 for the initial AWV, G0439 for subsequent annual AWVs).
 Common tools: Mini-Cog, GPCOG, MIS (Memory Impairment Screen).
 If the screen flags concerns, the clinician should proceed to a deeper Cognitive Assessment & Care Plan, see 2.2.

 Note on codes: G0444 is the Annual Depression Screening code, not the cognitive assessment code.
-CMS retired HCPCS G0505 on January 1, 2018; the current code for the deeper cognitive assessment is CPT 99483.
-Some older marketing materials still cite G0505, that code is dead.
+The current code for the deeper cognitive assessment and care plan is CPT 99483, per CMS.
+If an office quotes you a different code for a cognitive assessment, ask them to confirm it against the CMS page linked in 2.2.

 2.2 Cognitive Assessment and Care Plan Services, CPT 99483